×

 When we asked people about industries and career opportunities in Punta Cana, they reponded:

 "Foreigners in Punta Cana, Dominican Republic often work in the tourism industry, taking up roles such as hotel managers, tour guides, and resort staff.
 Some also work as English teachers in local schools or language institutes.
 Others may be involved in the real estate sector, helping other expats to find suitable properties.
 There are also opportunities in the healthcare sector, particularly for those with specialist skills or qualifications.
-Some foreigners may also start their own businesses, such as restaurants or shops, catering to the large number of tourists that visit Punta Cana each year," wrote one member in Punta Cana.
+Some foreigners may also start their own businesses, such as restaurants or shops, catering to the large number of tourists that visit Punta Cana each year," remarked one expat who made the move to Punta Cana.

 What is life like in Punta Cana?